FSBO vs. Realtor: 25 Key Statistics to Know in 2024

 Most sellers factor realtor commissions into the home’s asking price, so buyers may balk at a seller who asks them to pay an additional 2.5-3% in commission upfront — especially because buyers already pay the down payment and closing costs out of pocket.

-For sellers who have already identified a buyer, enlisting a real estate lawyer for the transaction might be more cost-effective than engaging agents.
-However, it's noteworthy that half of the FSBO sellers do not have a buyer at the outset, indicating that many are likely offering competitive commissions (around 2.5-3%) to attract buyers through agents.
+For sellers who have already identified a buyer, hiring a real estate lawyer for the transaction might be more cost-effective than engaging agents.
+However, it's noteworthy that half of the FSBO sellers don't have a buyer at the outset, indicating that many are likely offering competitive commissions (around 2.5-3%) to attract buyers through agents.

 » MORE: Can a seller refuse to pay a buyer's agent?